4 Cardinal Virtues

 Courage.

-Courage begins by a discussion of the functional form we will be using.
+Courage begins with a discussion of the functional form we will be using.
 This is usually straight-forward because it follows directly from the type of the outcome variable: continuous implies a linear model, binary implies logistic, and more than two categories suggests multinomial logistic.
 We provide the mathematical formula for this model, using y and x as variables.
 The rest of the discussion is broken up into three sections: “Models,” “Tests,” and “Data Generating Mechanism.”

 Courage requires math.